Ascend Academics LLC

 Dyslexia

+It is a lifelong condition, but effective interventions reduce the impact of reading struggles.
 Dyslexia is the most commonly diagnosed reading disability, with severity ranging from mild to profound.
 Dyslexia affects up to 20% of the population.

 MRI imaging has confirmed that dyslexic students use different brain pathways to read than typical readers.
 "Dyslexic readers show a fault in the system—inefficient functioning of neural pathways in the back of the brain" (Shaywitz & Shaywitz, 2020, p.
 78).
 Neurobiological research shows that intensive, phonologically-based reading intervention can change brain activation patterns and improve reading (Kearns et al., 2018).
 While dyslexia can cause reading challenges, dyslexics often have great artistic, mechanical, visual-spatial, and/or creative problem-solving abilities.